loscrossos/crossos_pynst/doc/tutorial_comfy.md

 ```

-## Adding more repositories at custom locations
+### Adding more repositories at custom locations

 ComfyUI accepts plugins: those are simply repositories cloned under the subdirectory `ComfyUI/custom_nodes`

 so we use the `CLONEIT` command with some repositories that we like.
 Just put as many as you want with the target `ComfyUI/custom_nodes` and pynst will clone them.

 For a complete installation we need to install their `requirements.txt` into the main venv.
-This is done with `REQSCAN`: this command defined a directory that is scanned for subdirectories that are repositories, for each repository found it will update their code (`git pull`) and install the requirements file from it (if there is one present) into the last venv defined by `SETVENV`. `REQSCAN` will search for ANY repository under its defined target: therefore it will also update and install existing directories (plugins).
+This is done with `REQSCAN`: this command accepts as parameter a directory that is scanned for subdirectories that are repositories, for each repository found it will update their code (`git pull`) and install the requirements file from it (if there is one present) into the last venv defined by `SETVENV`. `REQSCAN` will search for ANY repository under its defined target: therefore it will also update and install existing directories (plugins).

 ```